This 24-hour guide to the Faroe Islands is produced by 12hrs in collaboration with Visit Faroe Islands.

 Hotel Føroyar // 45 Oyggjarvegur // Tórshavn

 In total, you’ll be hiking for two hours until you are back at your car, but this effort is absolutely worth it and takes you to one of the most photographed places on the Faroe Islands.
-All the way at the cliffs, the fresh water lake almost meets the ocean.
-Its surface is about 40 metres above sea level and a waterfall flows into the sea.
+All the way to the cliffs, the freshwater lake almost meets the ocean.
+Its surface is about 40 meters above sea level and a waterfall flows into the sea.

 If you want to shoot pictures, try different perspectives.
 From certain angles, the cliffs look much higher than they actually are.

-Once you’re back at the car, drive to another popular destination on Vágar, Gásadalur.
-Gásadalur is home to one of the Faroe Island’s most well known attractions, which is also one of the most easily accessible – that is, if you know where to look.
+Once you’re back in the car, drive to another popular destination on Vágar, Gásadalur.
+Gásadalur is home to one of Faroe Island’s most well-known attractions, which is also one of the most easily accessible – that is if you know where to look.

 Pass the beautiful village of Bøur (or make a quick stop there and shoot some pictures), then continue on the road and through the tunnel.
 This tunnel was only built in 2004.
 Before that, the tiny village of Gásadalur was almost cut off from the rest of the island.
 Famously, generations of postmen had to hike above the mountain three times a week; today, inhabitants can drive to the international airport in 20 minutes.
 If you had more time to spare, you could attempt to hike the old postman’s trail.
 But today, we take the easy route and take the tunnel.